 The violence in Anbar has gone down despite the surge, not because of the surge.

-The inability of American soldiers to protect these tribes from Al-Qaeda said to these tribes, we have to fight Al Qaeda ourselves.
+The inability of American soldiers to protect these tribes from al-Qaeda said to these tribes, we have to fight al-Qaeda ourselves.

-Now, um, wasn't the objective from the get-go to get the Iraqis to be able to take care of themselves?
+Now, wasn't the objective from the get-go to get the Iraqis to be able to take care of themselves?

-Wasn't the objective to see to it that the Iraqis could provide for their own security.
+Wasn't the objective to see to it that the Iraqis could provide for their own security?

-It looks like the first vestiges of this are happening, and what's happening with Senator Schumer?
+It looks like the first vestiges of this are happening.

 He is trying to tear it apart and say, well, it's only because the U.S. military is a bunch of incompetent boobs and fools, and we got a lying president, and we can't trust anything they say.